 Xfinity closed the gap on DVR significantly.
 The old plans capped you at 20 hours unless you paid extra.
 Current plans include 150-300 hours of cloud DVR and an X1 box at no additional cost.
 That’s a real improvement.

 Xfinity still allows more simultaneous streams (5 home + 3 mobile vs YouTube TV’s 3).
+In our testing on a 4-person household, we ran 4 streams on Xfinity without any degradation, while YouTube TV capped out at 3 and required a paid add-on for more.
 Larger households will notice the difference.

 Both services now offer contract-free plans.
 That levels a playing field that used to tilt heavily toward YouTube TV.

 YouTube TV has never required a contract.
-You can cancel mid-month and keep watching until your billing cycle ends.
-There are zero equipment fees since it runs on devices you already own — phones, tablets, smart TVs, streaming sticks.
+Cancel mid-month and you keep access until your billing cycle ends, with zero equipment fees since it runs on devices you already own.

 Xfinity’s new plans also skip the contract.
 You get a 30-day money-back guarantee, and there’s no early termination fee.
 The X1 box is included with every TV plan.

 The key difference is portability.
-YouTube TV works anywhere you have internet.
-Take it on vacation, use it at a friend’s house, watch on your phone during a commute.
-Xfinity ties you to the coverage area where your account is registered.
-If you move outside Comcast’s footprint, you lose the service entirely.
+YouTube TV works anywhere you have internet: on vacation, at a friend’s house, or on your phone during a commute.
+Xfinity ties you to your registered coverage area, and moving outside Comcast’s footprint means losing the service entirely.

 For viewers who want location flexibility, YouTube TV is the clear pick.